endformdev/playwright-tutorial/README.md

 In your Vercel project settings (or during deployment), add the necessary environment variables:

 1. `BASE_URL`: Set this to your production domain.
-2. `DATABASE_URL`: Set this to your SQLite database path (or use a production database like PlanetScale, Neon, etc.)
+2. `DATABASE_URL`: Set this to your SQLite database path for local files, or your Turso connection string (libsql://your-database.turso.io)
+3. `DATABASE_AUTH_TOKEN`: Required if using Turso - your database auth token
 3. `AUTH_SECRET`: Set this to a random string. `openssl rand -base64 32` will generate one.

 ## Other Templates